Athletics hit 6 home runs in 16-2 rout of Orioles

+“This body gets cold in a hurry,” Anderson said.
+“You like our team getting runs, but after a while you’re like, ‘Alright, that’s enough.
+Let me get back out there before my body gets cold.’
+But run support is always good.”

-OAKLAND, Calif.
-(AP) — Khris Davis, Robbie Grossman and Stephen Piscotty homered in a 10-run sixth inning, and the Oakland Athletics hit six home runs overall in a 16-2 rout of the Baltimore Orioles on Tuesday night.
+Khris Davis, Robbie Grossman and Stephen Piscotty homered in the sixth, and Oakland hit six home runs overall in a 16-2 rout of the Baltimore Orioles on Tuesday night.

 Ramón Laureano, Chad Pinder and Beau Taylor also homered as the A’s set a season-high for home runs.
 It’s the first time that Oakland has had six home runs in a game since June 17, 2008.